top of page

 AWCBR in Christchurch

-To improve accessibility and foster an even stronger community, AWCBR 2025 is moving to the Garden City – Christchurch, New Zealand!
-Experience an exciting program featuring groundbreaking research, dynamic networking events, exclusive workshops, and expert-led panels.
+To improve accessibility and foster an even stronger community, AWCBR 2026 will again be held in the Garden City – Ōtautahi/Christchurch, New Zealand!
+Experience an exciting program featuring ground breaking research, dynamic networking events, exclusive symposia, and expert-led panels.
 Present your work through poster and oral sessions, and engage with a global audience.

-Travel and childcare support grants are available for students and postdocs, ensuring inclusivity for all.
-Set against the breathtaking backdrop of Christchurch, this is where innovation meets inspiration.
+New Zealand based student and post-doc grants-in-aid (up to 6 years post-PhD) and childcare support grants are available, ensuring inclusivity for all.
+Set against the breath taking backdrop of Christchurch, this is where innovation meets inspiration.

 Key Dates